not-manmit/web-technology-lab-11/README.md

 A simple React application built as part of a Structured Programming assignment for SE Sem IV.
 This project demonstrates fundamental React concepts including components, state management, and user interactions.

+## Learning Reflection

+In this assignment, I learned how to set up a modern web development environment using Node.js and create-react-app.
+I gained a fundamental understanding of JSX, which allowed me to design the user interface by combining HTML-like syntax with JavaScript logic.
+By creating the Student.js file, I practiced building functional components, which are the building blocks of any React application.
+I also learned how to manage application state and interactivity by implementing an event handler for the button click.
+Finally, I explored how to use CSS to style components, ensuring a responsive and organized layout.

 ## Project Overview

 This application serves as an introduction to React development, showcasing: